heptarch/heptarch.github.io/projects.md

 if it furthers that aim, and for better or worse, Big Tech knows there's money in fundamental algorithms research, but more money in strategic deployment, marketing, and product integration.
-That's why Alphabet is making massive cuts to places like `X` but not its cloud support team.
+That's why Alphabet is making massive cuts to places like `X` but not Google's cloud support team.